sxcdennis/Network/TCP&IP.md

 # TCP/IP Model

 The OSI Model gave birth to the TCP/IP Model.
 Which is actually used today for internet.
-Unlike the OSI model, the TCP/IP model consists of 4 layers: Application, Transport, Internet, Link layers (or network access layer).
+Unlike the OSI model, the TCP/IP model consists of 4 layers: Application, Transport, Internet(or network) , Link layer/network access or Physical Layer.

 # Application